karllhughes/personal-blog/readme.md

 # Personal Blog v.4
-This is my new personal blog hosted at [karllhughes.com](https://www.karllhughes.com).
+This is my personal blog hosted at [karllhughes.com](https://www.karllhughes.com).
 Wordpress has become too cumbersome for my simple needs, so I made this NodeJS application to serve as my blog.
 Feel free to use it (with attribution) or learn from it.

 _Note: older versions of this site were maintained in [another repository](https://github.com/karllhughes/KH-Blog)._